eduardo-meik/QRvCard-Firebase/README.md

-# QR vCard Streamlit App
+# QR vCard Streamlit Firebase App

 This Streamlit application allows users to create and manage virtual business cards (vCards) in the form of QR codes.
 Users can also view a list of QR codes they've generated.
 Additionally, it provides user authentication features with Firebase.